jakearchibald/jakearchibald.com/static-build/posts/2022/07/img-aspect-ratio/index.md

 If I'm adding an image to an article on my blog, that's content.
 I want the reserved space to be the aspect ratio of the content.
 If I get the `width` and `height` attributes wrong, I'd rather the correct values were used from the content image.
 Therefore, `width` and `height` attributes feel like the best fit.
 This means I can just author content, I don't need to dip into inline styles.

 If it's a design requirement that the layout of an image is a particular aspect ratio, enforcing that with `aspect-ratio` in CSS can be appropriate.
-For example, a hero image that _must_ be `16 / 9` – if the image isn't quite `16 / 9` I don't want it messing up my design, I want the design to be enforced.
+For example, a hero image that _must_ be `16 / 9` – if the image isn't quite `16 / 9` I don't want it messing up my design, I want the design to take priority.
 Although, if the image isn't actually that aspect ratio, it'll either end up stretched (`object-fit: fill`), letter-boxed (`object-fit: contain`), or cropped (`object-fit: cover`).
 None of which are ideal.

 You could use `aspect-ratio` and media queries to make up for the lack of support in Firefox when it comes to `<picture>` and art direction.
 But, I'm hoping that they'll fix that bug sooner rather than later, so we don't need to hack around it.